-Cameron: EU Referendum Was Thought Through and Necessary
+Cameron: EU Referendum Was Thought Through & Necessary

-Speaking to the National Security Strategy Committee, David Cameron defended holding the EU referendum – saying it had been a long planned strategic decision, not the slap dash characterisation that is often characterised as.
+Speaking to the National Security Strategy Committee, David Cameron defended holding the EU referendum – saying it had been a long planned strategic decision, not a slap dash, reckless decision as it is sometimes characterised.
 Replying to Labour MP Darren Jones, Cameron said:

 “It is not as if this was something that was thought up and popped in a manifesto… it was properly thought through, discussed, argued, debated, voted on in Parliament, put in a manifesto, a Government was formed on the basis of that manifesto… I sometimes read about it as if people think it was a sort of afterthought.
 I think it was January 2013, the announcement of holding a referendum before the half way point of the next parliament was made.”